qiime2/docs/source/16s-overview.manual_edits.rst

 Note: Currently ``q2-demux`` and ``q2-cutadapt`` do not support demultiplexing dual-barcoded paired-end sequences, but only can demultiplex with barcodes in the forward reads.
-So for the time being for this type of demultiplexing needs to be done outside of qiime using other tools, for example
+So for the time being for this type of demultiplexing needs to be done outside of QIIME 2 using other tools, for example
 `bcl2fastq <https://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html>`__.